kartikeybhardwaj/mongodb-dockerization/README.md

     openssl rand -base64 756 > keyfile
     chmod 400 keyfile

+Change owner of keyfile to 999 (for linux machines):

+    sudo chown 999 keyfile

 #### Create a Javascript file to add a user in database

 Create a file named **init-mongo.js** or whatever as long as it’s a Javascript file